Ryan Martinie Bass Rig in Mudvayne

 Ryan Martinie and his introduction to music

-Before The bass rig, tipping top tapper Ryan Martinie was born on August 6 1975 in Peoria Illinois to a family of musicians.
+Before The bass rig, tipping top tapper Ryan Martinie was born on August 6 1975 in Springfield Illinois to a family of musicians.
 Ryan would report in an interview with “For Bass Players Only”; His father had an Alvarez nylon guitar which was the first stringed instrument he picked up.

 “My father had a guitar and it was an Alveraz Nylon string and that was the first string instrument I picked up”.